 Phobias are listed in the fifth edition of the Diagnostic and Statistical Manual (DSM-5) under anxiety disorders.
-They are not considered to be a form of psychosis, as the person experiencing the phobia typically recognizes that the object of the phobia is unlikely to cause harm but still cannot help the terror and panic that often results upon exposure.
+They are not considered to be a form of psychosis, as the person experiencing the phobia typically recognizes the object of the phobia is unlikely to cause harm.
+Yet people still often cannot help the terror and panic that may result upon exposure.

 Symptoms of a phobic reaction may include:

-- Dizziness, a faint feeling, shortness of breath
+- Dizziness, a faint feeling, or shortness of breath

 - Nausea or vomiting